ChronoCoders/emotional-chain/replit.md

 This project is a full-stack web application implementing **EmotionalChain**, the world's first emotion-powered blockchain using Proof of Emotion (PoE) consensus.
 The application features a terminal-style interface for interacting with blockchain operations, monitoring network status, and managing validators with biometric data integration.

-**Latest Update (July 30, 2025):** Successfully completed Step 3 of converting from blockchain simulation to real blockchain implementation.
-Now features production-ready P2P network architecture with libp2p, distributed Proof of Emotion consensus, Byzantine fault tolerance, and comprehensive peer management.
-The system supports real-time biometric data propagation across decentralized validator nodes.
+**Latest Update (July 30, 2025):** Successfully completed Step 4 of converting from blockchain simulation to real blockchain implementation.
+Now features comprehensive persistent distributed storage architecture with PostgreSQL database, replacing all in-memory Maps.
+The system includes production-ready replication management, intelligent caching, validator state management, and robust consensus tracking.
+Full integration of DatabaseStorage, StateManager, ReplicationManager, and CacheManager provides enterprise-grade blockchain data persistence.

 ## User Preferences